 5. Single molecule fluorescence microscopy and spectroscopy

-Participants will obtain broad interface insights on the main
+Participants will obtain broad knowledge on the main

 subject areas of synthetic biology with emphasis on